 Durham's celebration is 6 p.m. to 8 p.m., Dec.
 30, at the Holton Career & Resource Center, 301 N. Driver St. It's free.
 The program will include family-friendly activities and music performances.

-The African American Dance Ensemble's Kwanzaafest 2015 is at the Durham Armory on Jan.
+The African American Dance Ensemble's Kwanzaa Fest 2017 is at the Durham Armory on Jan.
 1. Doors open at noon.
 Children's activities start at 1 p.m.
 The program, which includes dance, music and more, starts at 2 p.m.
 It's free and open to the public.
 Bring toiletry items and canned goods to donate.
 They'll be collected and given to local charities.

 Also in Durham, the Vegan Flava Cafe will hold Kwanzaa Community Crafting for Kids at noon, Saturday, Dec.
 31. Kids ages 6 to teens can create tote bags.
 Participating kids also can display and sell their items at the cafe's table at Kwanzaa Fest in Durham.
 The cost is $5 per person.